- External Web Presence

 Being named an IBM, ACM and IEEE Fellow and elected to the National Academy of Engineering.

-Finding a climb so badly mislabeled as a 5.12 that even I could climb it.
+Finding two climbs so badly mislabeled as 5.12's that even I could climb them.

 Things I like to think about: